Events and activities with our Learning team

-The project team worked with three local groups to co-produce display cases at Pollok Civic Realm, the local community hub.
+Our project team has also worked with three local groups to co-produce display cases at Pollok Civic Realm, the local community hub.

-Shawlands Primary School’s Museum Committee, Pollok Craft Club and Pollokshaws Area Network’s needlework group, each worked with a team including staff from different parts of the project to select real Burrell objects, write interpretation and design each case to meet The Burrell’s high accessibility and display standards.
+Shawlands Primary School’s Museum Committee, Pollok Craft Club and Pollokshaws Area Network’s needlework group, each worked with a team of Burrell Project staff to select real objects from our collection.
+These groups wrote interpretations for the objects, and designed each case to meet The Burrell’s high accessibility and display standards.
 You can see the fruits of each group’s hard work in the Community Museum at Pollok Civic Realm.

-The team worked with 17 different groups on 13 displays for the museum, focusing on sharing diverse histories and involving audience groups who previously were under-represented in The Burrell Collection’s visitor numbers.
+In total, The Burrell Project team worked with 17 different groups on 13 displays for the museum, focusing on sharing diverse histories and involving audience groups who were previously under-represented in The Burrell Collection’s visitor numbers.